Daniel J. Evans: Early life and education

-Evans was born in Seattle to Lester Evans and the former Irma Alice Ide, descended from a family that had first arrived in the Washington Territory in 1859; his maternal grandfather had served as a member in one of the first state senates in Washington.
+Evans was born in Seattle to Lester and Irma Alice (Ide) Evans, descended from a family that had first arrived in the Washington Territory in 1859; his maternal grandfather had served as a member in one of the first state senates in Washington.
 He was of Welsh descent.
 He grew up in the Laurelhurst neighborhood, and attended Roosevelt High School.

-As a young man, Evans was an Eagle Scout, and served as a staff member and Hike Master at Camp Parsons as part of the Chief Seattle Council, a well known Boy Scout camp in Washington.
+Evans was an Eagle Scout and served as a staff member and Hike Master at Camp Parsons as part of the Chief Seattle Council, a well known Boy Scout camp in Washington.
 As an adult, he was awarded the Distinguished Eagle Scout Award from the Boy Scouts of America in 1973.

-After high school, Evans served in the United States Navy from 1943 to 1946.
-He first entered the V-12 Navy College Training Program, and was stationed at the University of Washington (UW), but was transferred eight months later to a Reserve Officers' Training Corps program at the University of California, Berkeley.
+After high school, Evans was in the United States Navy from 1943 to 1946.
+He first entered the V-12 Navy College Training Program and was stationed at the University of Washington (UW) in Seattle, but was transferred eight months later to a Reserve Officers' Training Corps program at the University of California, Berkeley.
 He did not see combat; he was deployed to the Pacific Ocean shortly after the end of World War II, as a commissioned ensign on a succession of aircraft carriers, before returning to UW in 1946.

-Evans graduated from the University of Washington with degrees in civil engineering (Bachelor of Science, 1948; Master of Science, 1949).
-In 2007, the UW later gave him the distinction of Alumnus Summa Laude Dignitatus, the highest distinction the university confers on its graduates.
-He returned to the United States Navy, where he served from 1951 to 1953 before working as a structural engineer from 1953 to 1956; in the latter capacity, he helped draw up the plans for the (now-former) Alaskan Way Viaduct.
+Evans graduated from the University of Washington with degrees in civil engineering (Bachelor of Science degree in 1948 and a Master of Science degree in 1949).
+In 2007, UW gave him the distinction of Alumnus Summa Laude Dignitatus, the highest distinction the university confers on its graduates.
+He returned to the United States Navy, where he served from 1951 to 1953 before working as a structural engineer from 1953 to 1956.
+In the latter capacity, he helped draw the plans for the (now-former) Alaskan Way Viaduct in Seattle.

-Political career
+Washington state representative

 Evans served in the Washington State House of Representatives from 1957 to 1965 before being elected governor.